MyEtherWallet/eth-denver-2022-bounty/$10,000-mew-integrate-dapp/README.md

 - User Experience (40%) — How intuitive and understandable the feature implementation is for potential users.

 ## Submission
-To submit your implementation, create a pr to the EthVM block explorer.
-You can directly put your app folder in the core next to the newclient folder.
+To submit your implementation, create a pr to the MyEtherWallet that points to develop.